jbx-protocol/juice-docs/docs/user/guides/code4rena/index.md

 To update your project's cycle, visit your project's page on [juicebox.money](https://juicebox.money) and connect the wallet which you used to deploy the project.

 **If you haven't met your budget goal,** no changes are needed.
-Announce this to your community, and they will be able to redeem their tokens for a full refund (less gas fees) at any time.
+Announce this to your community, and they will be able to cash out their tokens for a full refund (less gas fees) at any time.

 **If you've met your budget goal,** open the "Settings" menu in the upper-right hand corner of the screen and navigate to the "Cycle" tab on the left-hand side of the settings page.